goerch/JuliaInterp.jl/README.md

 # JuliaInterp.jl

 AST/IR interpretation of Julia test suite to improve  https://github.com/JuliaDebug/JuliaInterpreter.jl/issues/13.
-The interpreter processes IR thunks until reaching a time budget per call site or `Core` methods.
+The interpreter processes IR thunks until reaching a time budget per call site or `Base` or `Core` methods.
 It switches to calling compiled methods then.

 ## Installation